Table of Contents

 When demand growth strengthens, businesses are confident to raise their selling prices.
 It pulls inflation up.

-For workers, rising inflation undermines their nominal wages and weakens their purchasing power.
+Rising inflation undermines workers’ nominal wages and weakens their purchasing power.
 This situation forces them to renegotiate nominal wages to offset the decline in purchasing power.
 An increase in wages increases the cost of production, encouraging companies to pass it on to higher selling prices.
 As a result, inflationary pressures are getting higher, causing the economy to overheat.

 To avoid the adverse effects, the central bank would raise interest rates to curb it.
 Higher lending rates make new loans more expensive and reduce aggregate demand in the economy.
 As a result, economic growth began to cool down.

 Real GDP is a better indicator of economic growth than nominal GDP.
 It is measured at constant prices, while nominal GDP is at current prices.
 Consequently, nominal GDP will change as a combination of price changes and output quantity changes.
-In contrast, since using constant prices, real GDP take out price effects, so its fluctuation reflects changes in the quantity of output.
+In contrast, since real GDP uses constant prices, it removes price effects, so its fluctuation reflects changes in the quantity of output.

 Let’s take a simple example.
 Suppose a country produces 10 tons of good X at a price of US$20 per ton in 2017.
-Then, in 2018, output increases to 15 tons, and the price rises to US$22 per ton.
+Then, in 2018, output increased to 15 tons, and the price rose to US$22 per ton.
 Assuming 2017 is a base year, we calculate GDP numbers as follows:

 - Nominal GDP in 2017 = US$20 x 10 = US$200 and in 2018 = US$22 x 15 = US$330